sohaibtariq/openshift-blog-post/openshift-blog.md

-# How to Automate SDK and Documentation Generation for Your REST APIs
+# How to Automate SDK and Documentation Generation for your REST APIs

 _Written by Sohaib Tariq and Obaid Rehman_